 David Pearl was born and raised in Denver, Colorado, and graduated with a Bachelor of Music degree cum laude from the Lamont School of Music at the University of Denver.
 He has performed throughout the United States, in Canada, Russia and Japan, and was awarded grants from the New York State Council on the Arts to perform solo piano recitals.
 He has lived and worked as a pianist, arranger, and composer in New York City since 1985.

-An author of books for musicians, he wrote Piano Exercises for Dummies, The Jazz Piano Collection, 100 Blues Lessons, Bach 'n' Roll, Color Your Chords, The Art of Billy Strayhorn, The Art of Steely Dan, and soon to be published, Learn to Play Classic Rock Piano Techniques from the Masters.
+An author of books for musicians, he wrote Piano Exercises for Dummies, The Jazz Piano Collection, 100 Blues Lessons, Bach 'n' Roll, Color Your Chords, The Art of Billy Strayhorn, The Art of Steely Dan, and Learn to Play Classic Rock Piano Techniques from the Masters.
 His transcriptions and arrangements are published in many music books and magazines, including jazz transcriptions of the artists Grover Washington, Jr., Dave Douglas, Roland Hanna and Wynton Marsalis.